wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 0.5 =
+= 0.6 =
-Added functionality to selectively disable plugins by post or page.
+Added functionality to disable plugins globally and selectively enable them for posts and pages.
+Added functionality to create the mu-plugins folder and move the MU plugin class when activated.
+New databse layout.
+Will be created when plugin is activated.